 The Measure of Academic Progress (MAP), is a computerized adaptive test which helps teachers, parents, and administrators improve learning for all students and make informed decisions to promote a child’s academic growth.
-Given three times each year (autumn, winter, and spring), students from kindergarten through tenth grade are includeded in the MAP Assessments.
+Given three times each year (autumn, winter, and spring), students from kindergarten through eighth grade are includeded in the MAP Assessments.

 MAP® Growth™ measures what students know and informs what they a re ready to learn next.
 By dynamically adjusting to each student’s performance, MAP Growth creates a personalized assessment experience that accurately measures performance—whether a student performs on, above, or below grade level.
 Timely, easy-to-use reports help teachers teach, students learn, and administrators lead.

 Valley View hosts an Awards Assembly at the end of each semester to recognize the student’s accomplishments.
 Along with certificates for high achievements in each subject, students are also acknowledged for perfect attendance and citizenship.
 At the 2nd semester awards assembly, trophies are awarded to students in grades 3 – 8 for achieving placement on the High Honor Roll and Academic Excellence list.